 If you’re a history and food lover like us, then you’re going to fall head over heels in love with Dusseldorf’s old town (Altstadt).
 Known lovingly as the “world’s longest bar” you’re not going to run out of place to grab a pint or a bite.
 Grab a friend and plan to spend an entire sharing a meal and meeting new friends.
 Beer sure to try a local brew, or dine where Napolean himself dined before- at Zum Schiffchen.

-Art lovers also have their pick with the variety of culture centres and contemporary art galleries scattered around the Dusseldorf.
+Art lovers also have their pick with the variety of cultural centers and contemporary art galleries scattered around the Dusseldorf.
 But if you’re like us and like picking up pieces from different parts of the world, then the boutique shopping options in Dusseldorf will get you excited like us.

-How to get there: Take the the Thalys from one of the many German cities on the route.
+How to get there: Take the Thalys from one of the many German cities on the route.

 Love fish, harbors, and the red light district?
 Well, we have just the city for you!

-There’s so much more to Hambug than meets the eye.
+There’s so much more to Hamburg than meets the eye.
 While it’s filled with art and history (Chilehaus), we know it as the city that never sleeps and a coffee culture to match.
 With an extremely lively nightlife (particularly on Saturday nights), and even better Fischmarkt on early Sunday mornings, Hamburg is full of surprises and truly is one fo the best cities to visit in Germany.

 One of the best ways to get to know the city a better is to take a cruise around the city.
 You’ll get to see a different side of the city and see why we love it so much!